Old Henry

-Old Henry is a 2021 American Western film written and directed by Potsy Ponciroli.
+Old Henry is a 2021 American western action drama film written and directed by Potsy Ponciroli.
 It stars Tim Blake Nelson as the titular character, a farmer who must protect his son from outlaws, with Scott Haze, Gavin Lewis, Trace Adkins, and Stephen Dorff in supporting roles.
 The film had its world premiere at the Venice Film Festival on September 7, 2021, and was theatrically released in the United States by Shout!
 Studios on October 1.
-It was critically acclaimed, with praise to the story, Ponciroli's direction, and Nelson's performance.
+It was critically acclaimed for the story, Ponciroli's direction, and Nelson's performance.
 The National Board of Review selected the film in its annual list of the Top Ten Independent Films of the year.

 Plot

-Widower Henry McCarty and his son Wyatt live on a farm in Oklahoma Territory in 1906 near Henry's brother-in-law Al. After Henry and Wyatt find a lost horse with blood on the saddle, Henry locates its owner, a near-dead man named Curry.
-Next to Curry is a pistol and a satchel full of money.
-Henry wants no part of it and gets on his horse to leave the man be.
-But he changes his mind and brings the unconscious Curry, and the money, back to the farm to treat his wounds.
-Henry interrogates Curry, who claims to be a lawman and the sole survivor of a posse sent after a gang of outlaws.
-He asks for help keeping the outlaws from retrieving the money he managed to steal from them.
+In 1906, widower Henry McCarty and his son Wyatt reside on a farm in the Oklahoma Territory, near Henry's brother-in-law, Al. Following the discovery of a lost horse with a bloodstained saddle, Henry locates its owner, a man named Curry, who is near death.
+A pistol and a satchel filled with money are found beside Curry.
+Initially disinclined to intervene, Henry departs on horseback, intending to leave the injured man.
+However, he reconsiders, returning to the farm with the unconscious Curry and the recovered funds to administer medical aid.
+Henry subsequently questions Curry, who identifies himself as a law enforcement officer and the only survivor of a posse dispatched to apprehend a group of outlaws.
+Curry requests assistance in preventing the outlaws from recovering the stolen money.

-While his father goes to town for help, Wyatt secretly takes Curry's gun to practice shooting.
-Curry slips free and tries to wrestle back the gun, but Henry suddenly appears and overpowers him.
-Henry reveals that he turned back after spotting three men investigating the spot where he first found Curry.
-The trio, wearing sheriff's badges and led by a man named Sam Ketchum, come to the farm in search of Curry.
-They claim that Curry is the real outlaw but arouse Henry's suspicions when Ketchum begins asking questions about Henry's own identity and family.
+While his father is away seeking assistance, Wyatt surreptitiously takes Curry's firearm to practice marksmanship.
+Curry breaks free and attempts to retrieve the weapon, but Henry intervenes, subduing him.
+Henry then discloses that he reversed course after observing three individuals examining the location where he discovered Curry.
+The group, led by Sam Ketchum and displaying sheriff's badges, arrives at the farm seeking Curry.
+They allege that Curry is the true outlaw, but their inquiries into Henry's identity and family raise his concerns.

-Henry does not give up Curry, and the men leave after a tense standoff.
-That evening, Henry has a conversation with Curry in which the latter reveals detailed knowledge of people known to Henry, which convinces Henry to undo some of his restraints.
-Curry tells of his experiences as a young ranch hand who witnessed the death of Billy the Kid.
-One of Ketchum's men, Duggan, tries to sneak under the house so he can shoot Henry from below.
-Henry spots him, forces Duggan out with a shotgun, and strangles him to death while Wyatt watches.
+Following a tense standoff, the men depart, and Henry maintains his hold on Curry.
+Later that evening, Curry shares intimate knowledge of individuals known to Henry, prompting Henry to loosen some of his restraints.
+Curry recounts his past as a young ranch hand and his experience witnessing the death of Billy the Kid.
+Dugan, one of Ketchum's men, attempts to ambush Henry, but Henry discovers him, forcing him out with a shotgun and subsequently strangling him while Wyatt observes.